 Nutrition

-Like all domestic cats, the Scottish Fold requires a specific amount of food per day determined by their weight.
-Most commercial pet food brands will provide this chart on the label.
-Make sure that the food you choose for your cat contains a named protein source, like chicken or lamb, as well as taurine, an important amino acid for felines.
+Like any other domestic cat, the Scottish Fold's daily food intake depends on their weight.
+Most commercial pet food brands will have a handy chart on the label to guide you.
+When picking food for your Scottish Fold, look for one that lists a named protein source like chicken or lamb, along with taurine, an essential amino acid for cats.

 Related Article: Cat Food Ingredients [Distinguishing Quality]